-The vapour phase transfer method as described was used after serial dilution, an aliquot was transferred aseptically from dilutions 10^{-1} into mineral salt agar and filter paper dipped in crude oil was used to cover the top and 10^{-2} and 10^{-4} .
+The vapour phase transfer method as described by Aleruchi and Obire (2019) was used after serial dilution, an aliquot (0.1ml) was transferred aseptically from dilutions 10^{-1} into mineral salt agar and filter paper dipped in crude oil was used to cover the top and 10^{-2} and 10^{-4} .
 The inoculums were spread using a sterile bent glass rod.
 The inoculated plates were incubated plates were incubated at 30° C for 5 to 7 days after which the plates were observed for growth.
 The colonies which developed were counted and record taken.
 Pure cultures of fungi were obtained by subculturing discrete colonies onto freshly prepared sabouraud dextrose agar plates and incubated at 30° C for 5 to 7 days.